davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 1. There are weighted coins that occur with some degree of frequency.
 2. Those weighted coins will have some effect that skews the outcome.

 If this makes perfect sense to you, then that's great!
 Thanks for reading this post.
 To me though, the above logic didn't quite click at first.
 If p-values aren't explaining the error rate, what are they explaining?
-After watching a pretty snazzy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to understand this solution by programming coin flipping simulations.
-The effort was well worth it, and I now feel much better about the whole thing; I hope you will too.
+After watching a pretty snazzy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to understand this solution by programming coin flip simulations.
+The effort was well worth it, and I now feel much better about p-values and error rates, and I hope you will too.

 ## Simulating an experiment